Análisis del Huawei P50 Pro a fondo y opinión - How smart Technology changing lives

 Video recording

-The Huawei P50 Pro can video up to [email protected] with the main, monochrome, and telephoto cameras, and up to 4K at 30fps with the ultra-wide and selfie cameras.
+The Huawei P50 Pro can video up to [email protected] with the main, monochrome and telephoto cameras, and up to 4K at 30fps with the ultra wide angle and selfie camera.
 In no case is it possible to record [email protected], like some other high-end smartphones.

 Optical stabilization is present on the main and telephoto cameras, while electronic stabilization is available on all five cameras.